 AirDNA is the largest and most well-known of these three platforms, and it’s excellent for analyzing short-term rental market data.
 It has a full suite of products to help hosts, investors, and businesses find their next investment, optimize their listings, and research market-wide trends.

 AirDNA’s MarketMinder features millions of data points on one integrated platform, while its Enterprise Solutions product consists of customized insights to help you grow your business.
-There’s also the Rentalizer, which calculates how much you can make on Airbnb from a specific property.
+There’s also the Rentalizer, which calculates Airbnb profit for a specific property.
 Finally, API is meant to help you accelerate your business by uncovering insights and helping you target the right customers.
 We recommend checking out data from the MarketMinder at this point in the vacation rental property investment process.
+Additionally, the AirDNA Calculator improves vacation rental profit by providing accurate and actionable financial projections, ensuring you make the most out of your investment.

 Strategy #3: Get Data from Major National Property Managers